 The switch on the bottom is used to choose modes.
 The first setting is for white light only, while the second is for RGB mode.
 In this mode, the light will cycle through eight colors.
 A secondary switch activates a 1-hour sleep timer.

-Like the Gladle light, the VAVA’s main housing also works as a button.
+Like the EASEMO light, the JolyWell’s main housing also works as a button.
 You can press the top to adjust the brightness, or to activate the night light mode.
 You can also double tap the top to enter or exit standby mode.
 This makes the light easy to operate, even when you’re sleepy.

 The Urlitoy Night Light offers fewer color options and fewer whites as well.
 However, its three whites are a soft white, and the seven colors are bright and clear.
 Not only that, but the compact size and built-in hanging ring make it suitable for travel and camping.